-- Boardwalk Empire: An unnamed thug tries this on Richard Harrow in the season three finale as he holds Richard's surrogate son Tommy at gunpoint.
+- Boardwalk Empire: During Richard Harrow's assault on the brothel in the season three finale, one of Gyp Rosetti's henchmen tries this as he holds Richard's surrogate son Tommy at gunpoint.
 Richard slowly crouches down and sets his rifle on the floor—and then angles it upwards and shoots the guy through the eye, at which point Tommy runs into his arms for a hug.

 - Certainly seen at least once on 24 if not more often.

 - Used in "Love Hurts" on The Following

 - Deconstructed in The Blacklist episode "Frederick Barnes": The eponymous criminal holds a hostage at gunpoint and orders Agent Keen to surrender her weapon, which she does.
 Barnes escapes and Keen is told that she will have to be reported for violating FBI regulations, which state that you never surrender your weapon, no matter what the circumstances.

 - In the episode "All Hell Breaks Loose, Part Two" (S02, Ep 22), Jake insists the others put down their weapons or he will make Ellen shoot herself in the head.

 - At one point, Sam comes across a monster that threatens to kill a girl unless he puts his gun down.
 Sam, being soulless at this point, it a tad more... pragmatic than usual and immediately subverts the trope by shooting the girl.
 "There goes your leverage," indeed.